 The Dominican Republic is the largest island in the Caribbean: Hispaniola.
 It’s south of Turks and Caicos, east of Cuba and west of Puerto Rico.
-Cabarete Travel is Easy!
+Cabarete travel and getting around is easy!

 Cabarete is on the north coast of the island, facing the warm Atlantic Ocean.
 Its situated in the perfect position to catch the famous trade winds, the same winds that blow in Hawaii.
 On this page Laurel shares her best tips for Cabarete travel: which airports, taxi lengths and costs, finding LEK, getting around and her fun custom Google Map of the best places in town.